several surgical instruments on a table and doctors in operation room

 Beyond the doctor’s credentials and experience in trauma, it’s also vital that the patient feels safe and comfortable with the doctor.

-Behavioral therapy slowly reintroduces the patient to their fears.
-It gradually helps them take small steps to overcome their emotional fears.
-Talk therapy can also be quite valuable in this context.
+Behavioral therapy slowly reintroduces the patient to their fears and gradually helps them take small steps to overcome them.

-Legal Considerations in Claiming PTSD
+Legal considerations in claiming PTSD

 Accident victims rely on their personal injury lawyers to determine whether it makes strategic sense to actively pursue a client’s post-traumatic stress disorder as one of the elements of the accident victim’s damages.